Superman & Lois season 1: Development

 Announced in October 2019, the executive producers for Superman & Lois were named as Todd Helbing, Greg Berlanti, Sarah Schecter and Geoff Johns around the same time.
 Helbing also penning the script for the series.
 The first season of the series was officially ordered by January 14, 2020, by The CW and was originally supposed to consist of 13 episodes.
 However, in January 2021, the television network ordered an additional two episodes, moving the episode count up to 15.
 On March 2, 2021, The CW renewed the series for a second season.

 The pilot episode of Superman & Lois aired on February 23, 2021, with an encore presentation on February 27, on the cable network TNT, followed by the special, Superman & Lois: Legacy of Hope, which features behind the scenes footage, interviews with the cast, and special guests discussing the legacy of Superman.
-CTV Sci-Fi Channel will air the series in Canada.
-After a delay in production caused by COVID-19, the series went on hiatus after the fifth episode, during which the sixth season of Supergirl will take over the seasons' timeslot.
+CTV Sci-Fi Channel aired the series in Canada.
+After a delay in production caused by COVID-19, the series went on hiatus after the fifth episode, during which the sixth and final season of Supergirl took over the seasons' timeslot.